-Law firms can get more legal clients online by understanding who your ideal clients are, where they spend their time and how likely they'll be to use your legal services.
+Your law firm can get more legal clients online by understanding who your ideal clients are, where they spend their time and how likely they'll be to use your law firm.

-Here's 11 things to think about if you want to know how to get legal clients. (no. 7 is often the most profitable).
+If you want to know how to get legal clients, here are 11 things that will take your legal marketing to the next level (no. 7 is often the most profitable).

 1. Have a simple strategy

-If you are you looking to get more new clients for your law firm, then you have to have an understanding of how many potential clients are out there and how you're going to reach them in a cost-efficient way.
+If you are you looking to get more new clients for your law firm, then you have to have an understanding of how many people are out there and how you're going to reach them in a cost-efficient way.